Filed pursuant to Rule 424(b)(5)

 PROSPECTUS SUPPLEMENT SUMMARY

 Cocrystal Pharma, Inc. is a biotechnology company seeking to discover and develop novel antiviral therapeutics as treatments for serious and/or chronic viral diseases.
 We employ unique structure-based technologies and Nobel Prize winning expertise to create first- and best-in-class antiviral drugs.
 These technologies are designed to efficiently deliver small molecule therapeutics that are safe, effective and convenient to administer.
-We have identified promising preclinical and early clinical stage antiviral compounds for unmet medical needs including influenza, Hepatitis C virus (“HCV”), and norovirus infections.
+We have identified promising preclinical and early clinical stage antiviral compounds for unmet medical needs including influenza, Hepatitis C virus (“HCV”), coronavirus, and norovirus infections.
+As described below, we recently entered into two license agreements with Kansas State University Research Foundation (“KSURF”) to permit us to use their patents to further develop certain proprietary broad-spectrum antiviral compounds for the treatment of norovirus and coronavirus infections.

 On January 2, 2019, we entered into an Exclusive License and Research Collaboration Agreement (the “Collaboration Agreement”) with Merck Sharp & Dohme Corp. (“Merck”) to discover and develop certain proprietary influenza A/B antiviral agents.

 Under the terms of the Collaboration Agreement, Merck is funding research and development for the program at Cocrystal and Merck, including clinical development at Merck, and Merck is responsible for worldwide commercialization of any products derived from the collaboration.
-The Company received an upfront payment of $4,000,000 and is eligible to receive milestone payments related to designated development, regulatory and sales milestones with the potential to earn up to $156,000,000, as well as royalties on product sales.
+The Company received an upfront payment of $4,000,000 at signing and is eligible to receive milestone payments related to designated development, regulatory and sales milestones with the potential to earn up to $156,000,000, as well as royalties on product sales.
+The Collaboration Agreement operates under a Research Operating Plan (ROP) which includes goals for both organizations.
+The Company achieved its anticipated goals in 2019.

 On January 22, 2019, the Company announced safety and preliminary efficacy data for the Phase 2a clinical study evaluating CC-31244 for the treatment of HCV infected individuals.
 All subjects had completed the six-week treatment regimen.
 The treatment was well tolerated with no study discontinuations due to adverse events.
 Eight of 12 subjects achieved the primary efficacy endpoint of sustained virologic response at 12 weeks after completion of treatment (SVR12).
 SVR12 is defined as undetectable virus in blood 12 weeks after completion of treatment and is considered a virologic cure.
-The trial was conducted at the Institute of Human Virology, University of Maryland School of Medicine and the final study report is expected during the second half of 2019.
+The trial was conducted at the Institute of Human Virology, University of Maryland School of Medicine and the final study report was completed during the first quarter of 2020.

 The Company is in partnership discussions for further clinical development of CC-31244.

-As of the date of this prospectus supplement, our patent portfolio consisted of patents and pending applications in the areas primarily related to the treatment of influenza A, influenza B and HCV.
+As of the date of this prospectus supplement, our patent portfolio consisted of patents and pending applications in the areas primarily related to the treatment of influenza A, influenza A/B, coronavirus/norovirus and HCV.

 In our influenza A and A/B programs, our patent portfolio consists of six families, including three pending U.S. provisional applications, and three pending applications in PCT countries and Taiwan.
+Our influenza A patent portfolio includes four patent families, of which three cover a genus of active compounds including CC-42344 and related uses and compositions, and one covers another genus of active compounds.
+Our influenza A/B patent portfolio includes two families of applications covering genuses of active compounds.
 For our influenza A/B program, the Collaboration Agreement with Merck provides for joint ownership with Merck of the patent rights covering discoveries, improvements and inventions resulting from the collaboration.

-In our HCV program, our patent portfolio consists of three families, including granted U.S. and European patents, and pending patent applications in the PCT countries and various countries around the world.
-In addition we have one issued patent on a HCV protease inhibitor.
+In our HCV program, our patent portfolio consists of four families, including granted U.S. and European patents, and pending patent applications in the various countries around the world.

 |Issuer||Cocrystal Pharma, Inc.|